Origins of the Computer

 The context of its use in this instance was to describe a person who carried out calculations or computations.
 It was only from the end of the 19th century that the word began to take on its modern-day meaning, a machine that carries out computations.

-transcription and translation services LondonEarly Origins
+transcription and translation services LondonEarly Origins of The Computer – History of Computers

 Since ancient times, manual devices have aided people in doing calculations.
 Take the abacus.
 The Roman abacus was developed from Babylonian devices dating back as far as 2400BC.
 From then, many other forms of reckoning boards or tables have been invented.